freedomofpress/securedrop/docs/admin.rst

 At this point, the journalist should make sure they have downloaded the FreeOTP app to their smartphone.
 It can be installed from the Apple Store for an iPhone or from the Google Play store for an Android phone.
-Once you download it and open it, the app does not require setup.
+Once downloaded and opened, the app does not require setup.
 It should prompt you to scan a barcode.
 The journalist should use their phone's camera to scan the barcode on the screen.

-If they have difficulty scanning the barcode, they can tap on the icon at the top that shows a plus and the symbol of a key and use their phone's keyboard to input the random characters that are highlighted in yellow, in the ``Secret`` input field, without white space.
+If they have difficulty scanning the barcode, they can tap on the icon at the top that shows a plus and the symbol of a key and use their phone's keyboard to input the two-factor secret (highlighted in yellow) into the ``Secret`` input field, without white space.

 Inside the FreeOTP app, a new entry for this account will appear on the main screen, with a six digit number that recycles to a